PostgreSQL UUIDv7 Performance Benchmark: Native vs Custom Implementations

 PriorityRecommendationWhy

-PostgreSQL 17 CompatibilityCustom `uuidv7()` implementationMatches UUIDv4 performance while adding time ordering
+PostgreSQL 17 CompatibilityCustom `uuidv7()` implementation73 ฮผs single-thread with time ordering and drop-in compatibility

 Type SafetyTypeIDPrevents ID misuse, self-documenting, API clarity